7 min read Jun 07, 2024

 Once you have shortlisted potential home inspectors, it’s essential to interview them to ensure they are the right fit for your needs.
 Here are some questions you can ask during the interview process:

 Ask the inspector about their experience.
-Find out how many inspections they’ve done and how many years they’ve been doing it.
+Please find out how many inspections they’ve done and how many years they’ve been doing it.
 An inspector with more experience has probably seen more problems and can do a more careful check.

 Inquire about their certifications, such as state licenses, ASHI, InterNACHI, or other relevant certifications.
 This will give you an idea of their qualifications and commitment to ongoing education and professional development.

-Ask the inspector to walk you through their inspection process, including the areas they cover, the tools they use, and the time it usually takes.
+Ask the inspector to walk you through their inspection process.
+Look for the areas they cover, the tools they use, and the time it usually takes.
 A detailed and systematic process indicates a thorough inspection.

 Inquire about the inspector’s areas of expertise, especially if you have specific concerns, such as mold, termites, or radon.
 Check if they have the right skills and tools to deal with these concerns.